 Benefits of the Blue Lotus

-The Blue Lotus is rich in vitamin B and L-carotene: in traditional medicine it has been used for thousands of years to stimulate the metabolism, to induce sleep, as a natural aphrodisiac and as a sedative.
-There are antioxidant components, flavonoids, phenols and two alkaloids to which it is possible to trace its main properties: apomorphine and nuciferin; both have antispasmodic, relaxing, aphrodisiac and antipsychotic properties.
+Blue Lotus is rich in vitamin B and L-carotene: in traditional medicine it has been used for thousands of years to stimulate metabolism, to balance sleep, as a natural aphrodisiac and as a calming agent.
+There are antioxidant components, flavonoids, phenols and two alkaloids to which its main properties can be traced: apomorphine and nuciferin; both have antispasmodic, relaxing, aphrodisiac and antipsychotic properties.

 Sight and smell

-The whole lotus flower, the size of the palm of a hand, has large petals arranged in a spiral and slightly folded inward in purple, with a lighter lilac towards the center that fades to a stronger indigo towards the outside .
-Numerous bright yellow stamens stand out in the center of the flower, some petal-shaped and some still closed and filamentous in shape, with purple streaks.
+The whole lotus flower, about the size of the palm of a hand, has large petals arranged in a spiral and slightly folded inward purple, with a paler lilac toward the center that fades to a sharper indigo going outward.
+Numerous bright yellow stamens stand out in the center of the flower, some petal-shaped and some still closed and stringy in shape, with purple streaks.

-Once infused in water, the flower exudes fresh notes of young bamboo and anise, as well as a delicate hint of green wood.
+Once infused in water, the flower exudes fresh notes of young bamboo and aniseed, as well as a delicate hint of green wood.

-In the cup, the liqueur is golden yellow with lime green reflections.
+In the cup, the liquor is golden yellow with lime green highlights.

 Tasting Notes

-On the palate the liqueur reveals fresh and almost mentholated notes, with sweet hints reminiscent of anise and fennel.
-There are also slight vegetable hints of bamboo shoots and a slight background bitterness that suggests the taste of saffron.
-The body is silky and of medium density, with a fresh persistence and notes of anise that linger on the tongue.
+On the palate, the liqueur reveals fresh, almost menthol-like notes, with sweet hints reminiscent of anise and fennel.
+Mild vegetal hints of bamboo shoots and a slight underlying bitterness reminiscent of saffron flavors are also discernible.
+The body is silky and of medium density, with a fresh persistence and anise notes that linger on the tongue.

 Infusion method